camieac/utilcpp-math/README.md

 The purpose of this library is to provide more advanced mathematical constructs, for any application.

 ## Code Example
-_Provide a code example showing the library API, try to keep the code nice and condensed.
-Don't bother with error checking, include comments if necessary.
-Provide a link to the example file, as shown below._

 A full example, making use of the full `utilc-math` API is available in [example](https://github.com/camieac/utilc-math/blob/master/example/utilc-math-example.c).
 A 3-dimentional vector example is given below:
 ```
 #include <utilc-math.h>